-CentraCom, based in Fairview, Utah, is successfully providing high capacity Ethernet circuits over its extensive fiber network to schools, hospitals, government, cell towers and private business facilities.
+CentraCom, based in Fairview, Utah, is successfully providing high capacity Ethernet circuits over its extensive fiber network to schools, hospitals, government users, cell towers and private business facilities.
 In 2015, it installed a 100Gbps backbone covering the 4 major population locations along the Wasatch front.
 It also continued to aggressively expand its CLEC business operations in the Provo/Orem, UT area.
 With a new focus on additional network interconnection opportunities and the implementation of multiple Master Agent Agreements, CentraCom was able to accomplish aggressive CLEC Enterprise customer sales goals.
-After more than a year of negotiation, CentraCom was able to finalize a deal to provide Ethernet backhaul services to 17 T-Mobile towers.
-The T-Mobile implementation will take place throughout 2016.
-CentraCom is also expanding its residential offerings by upgrading its CATV plant to an all-digital format, taking fiber to the premise in multi-tenant condominiums, and also a new exclusive subdivision.
+In addition, during 2016 CentraCom installed Ethernet backhaul services to 17 T-Mobile towers pursuant to a contract signed in 2015.
+CentraCom is also expanding its residential offerings by upgrading its CATV plant to an all-digital format, taking fiber to the premise in multi-tenant condominiums, and also a new subdivision of high-value properties.